line-em/book-blog-ts/src/content/books/2025/10_The_Long_Game.md

 month: "June"
 score: 1.5
 image: "./images/thelonggame.jpg"
-genre: ["Sci-Fi", "Short Story", "Fantasy", "Philosophical", "Adventure", "Space", "Alien"]
+genre: ["Science Fiction", "Short Story", "Fantasy", "Philosophy", "Adventure", "Space", "Alien"]
 ---

 This one...
 I felt at the beginning that it could turn out interesting...
 But it became rather boring.